COMP-614 Distributed Data Management

 anything will result in a B.

-- 30% summaries and critiques: 1 oral summary, 4 written summaries,
+- 24% summaries and critiques: 4 written summaries,

 and 4 paper

-- Summary: provides a 1-page summary of a past lecture/talk.
-It
+- Summary: provides a 1-page summary of a paper to be presented in a future presenation.

-- Critique of a paper: contains a 1-paragraph summary of the paper,
+- Critique of a paper: contains a 1-paragraph summary of the paper (< 5 lines),

 and then lists weak and strong points of the paper (weak points are